Adapting to Market Conditions

 Characteristics:

-Opportunity density is high, but noise is also high.
+Opportunity density is high, but so is noise.
+Speed matters.
+Mistakes are punished less.

 Characteristics: